The Cheer Bucket Gone Viral

 Christmas and Homecoming stuff was very plentiful in Hobby Lobby when we were putting our buckets together.
 We were able to use lots of those decorations.
 Each bucket worked out to be just $24.
 The reason why our buckets were a little more expensive was because of the Minky fabric we put on the top for the seat.
 Another cheer mom, Tammy, fell in love with it when she saw it and we had to get it.
 The extra price was well worth it though.
 Minky fabric is so luscious.
 The girls enjoyed having somewhere soft to put their bottoms during the games.

-Want even more Cheer Bucket Secrets?
+Want even more Cheer Bucket Secrets or part 2?

 See my Extra Hints!